CENTER POINT (CLOSED)

 The District has attracted three large employers who have built new buildings to accommodate their commercial and service operations.
-These include: SYSCO, a major food distributor which opened a 146,000 sq. ft. facility in 2005 and currently has 110 employees.
-Cabela’s opened a 250,000 sq. ft. retail and distribution facility in November of 2007 and has 185 employees.
+These include: SYSCO, a major food distributor which opened a 146,000 sq. ft. facility in 2005 and currently has 160 employees.
+Cabela’s opened a 250,000 sq. ft. retail and distribution facility in November of 2007 and has 150 employees.
 Walmart opened in August 2010.
 It boasts 154,000 sq. ft. of retail space and employs 238.
 A March 2023 job survey, conducted by the Agency, identified a total of 1,222 jobs (888 full-time and 344 part-time) among 32 participating businesses in the District.

-A portion of the plan for this District includes the construction of support and frontage roadways to accommodate the planned interchange at Beck Road and Interstate 90 which the proponent will construct in partnership with the State Department of Transportation pursuant to the STAR legislation.
+A portion of the plan for this District included the construction of support and frontage roadways to accommodate the planned interchange at Beck Road and Interstate 90 which the proponent constructed in partnership with the State Department of Transportation pursuant to the STAR legislation.